awsdocs/aws-lambda-developer-guide/doc_source/lambda-intro-execution-role.md

 1. Choose **Create role**\.

-For detailed instructions, see [Creating a Role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html#roles-creatingrole-service-console) in the IAM User Guide\.
+For detailed instructions, see [Creating a role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html#roles-creatingrole-service-console) in the IAM User Guide\.

-## Managing Roles with the IAM API<a name="permissions-executionrole-api"></a>
+## Managing roles with the IAM API<a name="permissions-executionrole-api"></a>

 An execution role is an IAM role that Lambda has permission to assume when you invoke a function\.
 To create an execution role with the AWS CLI, use the `create-role` command\.